The 50 Yard Challenge

 • 30 lawns earn a blue shirt

 • 50 lawns earn a black shirt.

-Once you reach 50 lawns, we will come visit you, cut a few lawns with you, and give you different color Raising Men Lawn Care Service shirts.
+Once you reach 50 lawns, we will come visit you, & present you your black shirt.
 We will also give you a brand new lawn mower, weed eater & blower !
 Let’s make a difference together by mowing one yard at a time!

 **Note** Families who sign up with 3 or more kids, will be required to do 100 lawns.

 Send us a picture of you holding a sign saying “I accept the 50 Yard Challenge”.
 If there are more than two kids we just need one submission and a signing saying “We accept the 50 yard challenge”.

 You will then be sent your white shirt, shades and ear protection